ASGE’s Guide to Maintenance of Certification (MOC)

 ASGE resources for earning MOC points

-Assess your knowledge, plus earn up to 90 MOC points (online version only) with ASGE's comprehensive endoscopy self-assessment tool.
+Get the next level of endoscopy self-assessment, plus earn up to 113 MOC points with ASGE's comprehensive endoscopy self-assessment tool.

 ASGE STAR Certificate Programs

 Through ASGE’s proficiency-based training and assessment program, the ASGE STAR Certificate Program prepares endoscopists to overcome challenges, gain confidence and demonstrate your qualifications, proficiency and “readiness” to perform advanced techniques to medical colleagues.
 These programs will be held at the ASGE IT&T in Downers Grove, IL.

 Upper GI EMR and Lower GI EMR – 20 MOC Points Each!

 - Lower GI EMR: February 27-28, 2016